wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 	{% endblock %}

 I> ### Using the `url` Template Tag
-I> Note that we are using the `url` template tag in the above template code - we'll be creating the mapping `register` in the following section.
+I> Note that we are using the `url` template tag in the above template code e.g. `{% url 'register' %}`.
+I> This means we will have to ensure that when we map the URL, we name it `register`.

 The first thing to note here is that this template makes use of the `registered` variable we used in our view indicating whether registration was successful or not.
-Note that `registered` must be `False` in order for the template to display the registration form - otherwise, apart from the title, only a success message is displayed.
+Note that `registered` must be `False` in order for the template to display the registration form - otherwise the success message is displayed.

 Next, we have used the `as_p` template function on the `user_form` and `profile_form`.
 This wraps each element in the form in a paragraph (denoted by the `<p>` HTML tag).
 This ensures that each element appears on a new line.